in , ,

 There are several species of pears, but generally, pears are divided into two groups or classes: those that originated in Asia and those that originated in Europe.
 The difference: European pear trees generally require more days of winter chill than Asian pears in order to be productive, and Asian pears will often ripen right on the tree, unlike European pears.

-Bosc.
-Bosc has a thin neck and is russeted brown to yellow skin with a sweet and spicy taste.
-The skin of this winter favorite is thicker and rougher than many other pears, but its flesh is creamy white and crisp.
+• Bosc.
+Bosc has a thin neck and russeted brown-to-yellow skin with a sweet and spicy taste.
+The skin of this winter favorite is thicker and rougher than many other pears, but its flesh is creamy white, and crisp.
 If you don’t mind the rough skin, the Bosc is a good choice for eating out of hand, otherwise, use this pear for baking and cooking.

-Comice.
-Comice pear—whose full name is “Doyenné du Comice,” which translates “top of the show”—is a fat, blunt pear with a short neck that is greenish-yellow colored with a deep red blush.
-This prize winner is considered by many to be the best eating pear of all.
-It has a yellowish-white flesh and buttery smooth texture.
+• Comice.
+The Comice pear—whose full name is “Doyenné du Comice,” which translates as “top of the show”—is a fat, blunt pear with a short neck that is greenish-yellow colored with a deep red blush.
+This prize winner is considered by many to be the best-eating pear of all.
+It has a yellowish-white flesh and a buttery smooth texture.
 Its taste is sweet and fruity.
 The Comice is a great choice for fresh pear desserts, and it’s also the pear you are most likely to find in one of those holiday mail-order gift boxes.

-As for Asian pears, there are more than 100 varieties ranging in size from very large to very small.
+There are more than 100 varieties of Asian pears ranging in size from very large to very small.
 These brown to yellow-green pears which are generally round in shape originated in Japan and China and are sometimes called Chinese pears after their heritage or apple pears after their shape and crunch.
 Asian pear trees bloom later than European pears and, for that reason, generally come to harvest later as well.

 Also of interest: